 Between July 2005 until its abolition in May 2010, he was a member of the House of Commons Modernisation Committee.

-In Parliament he has chaired the House of Commons Procedure Select Committee being twice elected to this position.
-He has been a member of the House of Commons Modernisation Committee and was made a member of the House of Commons Reform Committee, set up by the then Prime Minister Gordon Brown, to advise on Parliamentary reform.
+In July 2009, Greg was made one of the members of the new House of Commons Reform Committee, set up by the then Prime Minister Gordon Brown to advise the House of Commons on Parliamentary reform.

 In October 2013 he was awarded a knighthood for political service.